aiformankind/covid-19-hackathon/README.md

 6. Proposed by Wei Shung Chung: Scan latest papers about Covid-19 from NEJM, JAMA, Lancent, etc and provide summaries of the papers.

+7. Proposed by Sambit Das.
+Handle misinformation

+8. Proposed by Aruj Mahajan: Build a knowledge graph aggregating infos from wikipedia, JHU Covid-19 cases dataset and other data sources.

+9. Understand and find out more infos about the risk to pregnant women.

 ### Resources
 https://github.com/aiformankind/covid-19